Easily and securely access your computer remotely from a Chromebook

 We love just how flexible the Chrome browser and Chrome OS feature sets are.
-From myriad extensions and web apps to how useful it makes devices like Android phones and Chromebooks, Chrome OS is feature-packed.
+Chrome OS is feature-packed from various extensions and web apps to how useful it makes devices like Android phones and Chromebooks.
 One of the most valuable tools that Chrome has to offer is the Chrome Remote Desktop, which allows you to access your computer (Mac, PC, Linux) from anywhere in the world using your Android or iOS phone, or another computer or tablet running Chrome and the Remote Desktop app.
-We'll show you how to set up Chrome Remote Desktop on Chromebook and other machines so that you can access your own files from far away, provide remote tech support, or receive remote tech support.
+We'll show you how to set up Chrome Remote Desktop on Chromebook and other machines so that you can access your files from far away, provide remote tech support, or receive remote tech support.

 How to set up Chrome Remote Desktop on a Mac, PC, or Linux computer